 Predators and Prey

-Freshwater eels have a carnivorous diet and they are predatory.
+Freshwater eels have a carnivorous diet, and they are predatory.
 Certain populations of freshwater eels are threatened by overfishing, parasites, and natural changes in ocean drift.
 Several freshwater eel species are kept as aquarium pets.
 An eel can have tank mates of larger community fish that they live harmoniously with, such as angelfish, gourami, and rainbow fish.
-It cannot tolerate other eels as tank mates and any smaller fish that can fit into its mouth.
+It cannot tolerate other eels as tank mates or any smaller fish that can fit into its mouth.

 What do freshwater eels eat?

 Freshwater eels eat a variety of other river and sea creatures.
-Their prey are Shrimp, crabs, lobsters, octopus, worms, frogs, mussels, clams, oysters, snails, sea slugs, lizards and other small fish
+Their prey are Shrimp, crabs, lobsters, octopus, worms, frogs, mussels, clams, oysters, snails, sea slugs, lizards, and other small fish.

 What eats freshwater eels?